TheCubeDAO/Documentation/cubits.md

 ### Tokenomics Explained

 <ul>
-  <li><strong>Liquidity Reserves:</strong> 50% (10,500,000 Cubits) will be used to provide liquidity for the Cubits token on decentralized and centralized exchanges.
-The liquidity reserves will be used with MATIC on Uniswap to provide an efficient way for users to buy and sell Cubits.
+  <li><strong>Liquidity Reserves:</strong> 50% (10,500,000 Cubits) will be allocated to specific use-cases requiring liquidity, including sponsorships, partnerships, promotional uses, community engagement, brand awareness, giveaways, project sustainability and more.
-    9,000,000 (85%) of these tokens have been locked while members raise funding to prevent risk of token sell offs.
+    <br>9,000,000 (85%) of these tokens have been locked while the projects development team build core infrastructure.
 3 Year Linear Lock (01 Jan 2026) <a href="https://polygonscan.com/token/0x4c989b872e96c37bc6fcb2f0fe5fdcabecc405a2?a=0x12a83a68a57c2d05b6543a2a6a67922b8b77db82"> Click here</a>&nbsp;</li>
   <br>
-  <li><strong>Creator Reserves:</strong> 5% (1,050,000 Cubits) will be allocated to the project's development team to provide long-term funding for the project's development and operations.
-The creator reserves will be subject to a lockup period and released over a period of months to prevent sudden sell-offs that could affect the price of the token.
+  <li><strong>Creator Reserves:</strong> 5% (1,050,000 Cubits) will be allocated to the project's development team to provide long-term support for the project's development and operations.
+The creator reserves will be subject to a lockup period and released over a period of months to prevent sudden movements that could affect the stability of the token.
 <br>
 These tokens have been locked for a linear 5 year time period and will be slowly released to the creators. <a href="https://polygonscan.com/token/0x4c989b872e96c37bc6fcb2f0fe5fdcabecc405a2?a=0x77270e1772307d66410d1c20ecbf121cbb57afd2"> Click here</a>&nbsp;</li>
   <br>
   <li><strong>Proof of Play Reserves:</strong> 20% (4,200,000 Cubits) will be allocated to a pool of rewards that players can earn while playing on existing game providers.
-These rewards will be subject to dynamic adjustments based on market conditions to help balance the market.
+These rewards will be subject to dynamic adjustments.
 <br>To be eligible to tap into PoP reserves you must own a successful project with active players. <a href="https://polygonscan.com/token/0x4c989b872e96c37bc6fcb2f0fe5fdcabecc405a2?a=0xb35a3fa16473ff5020590ff32dcb4cebd1a928a1"> Click here</a>&nbsp;</li>
   <br>
-  <li><strong>Staking Reserves:</strong> 15% (3,150,000 Cubits) will be allocated to a pool of rewards that users can earn by staking their $CBIT tokens or a Founders $PASS.&nbsp;
+  <li><strong>Staking Reserves:</strong> 15% (3,150,000 Cubits) will be allocated to a pool of rewards that users can earn by staking their Cubit tokens or a Founders $PASS.&nbsp;
 <br>Once pre-defined reserves run out no further rewards may be claimed.
 The DAO can vote to change this via proposal. <a href="https://polygonscan.com/token/0x4c989b872e96c37bc6fcb2f0fe5fdcabecc405a2?a=0xe9a51d1a90341f4d68b801125b67d24c908733f2"> Click here</a>&nbsp;</li>
   <br>
   <li><strong>DAO: </strong>10% (2,100,000 Cubits) will be allocated to the DAO that will allow members and founders to participate in key decisions.
 The DAO will be responsible for managing the project's development, allocating resources, and setting the direction of the project.